 What about retail health clinics?

-You may worry about the quality of care, but studies show that patients with low-acuity problems receive the same caliber of care, if not better, as compared to going to the doctor’s office.
+You may worry about the quality of care, but studies show that the quality of care at retail clinics is high, if not better, as compared to going to the doctor’s office.

 When should you go to a retail health clinic?